ServiceStackApps/redis-geo/README.md

-The entire client App is implemented in the static [default.html](https://github.com/ServiceStackApps/redis-geo/blob/master/src/RedisGeo/RedisGeo/default.html) which is just a jQuery App that only consists of the following markup:
+The entire client App is implemented in the static [default.html](https://github.com/ServiceStackApps/redis-geo/blob/master/src/RedisGeo/RedisGeo/default.html) which is just a jQuery App that just consists of the following markup:

 ```html
 <div id="sidebar">